Skip to content

 License TypeRequirements

-Structural TechnicianCompleted the approved 20 hours of coursework, 8 hours of classroom training, and 40 hours of on-the-job training for the pest control category you wish to be licensed in to obtain your technician training certificate.
+Structural TechnicianCompleted the approved 20 hours of coursework, 8 hours of classroom training, and 40 hours of on-the-job training in each of the pest control categories you wish to be licensed in to obtain your technician training certificate.

 Have written and passed the examination for the corresponding pest control category with a score of 70% or higher.